UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/08-writing-transformations.md

 3.1 value.replace("|", ";")
 3.2 value.replace(".", ";")
 3.3 value.replace(":", ";")
 >>You can also combine the three separate steps above into one expression.
 Note that you don't have to type `value` multiple times: `value.replace("|", ";").replace(".", ";").replace(":", ";")`
 >>4.
-Apply the common transformation to remove unwanted spaces so you won't have similar values unclustered.
-Alternatively, you can also use the expression `value.replace(" ", "")` as a separate step or combined with the one above.
+Use de function split multi-valued cells using the semi-colons `;` as the separator
 >>5.
-Use de function split multi-valued cells using the semi-colons `;` as the separator
+Apply common transformations to remove unwanted spaces so you won't have similar values unclustered.
 >>6.
 Sort the facet by `count`
 >>7.
 Which subject has more counts?
 Answer: **Medicine**
 >{: .solution}